Bounds on Regularity of Quadratic Monomial Ideals: Graphs and Clique Complexes

 A simple graph $G$ consists of the vertex set $V(G)$ and the edge set $E(G)$.
 For a subgraph $G'$ of $G$ we use $G\setminus G'$ to denote the induced subgraph on $V(G)\setminus V(G')$, and $G-G'$ to denote the subgraph of $G$ obtained by deleting all edges of $G'$ (but no vertices).
 An induced subgraph on a subset of vertices $W$ is denoted by $G[W]$.

-A simple graph $G$ with vertex set $[n]$ can be identified with a square-free quadratic monomial ideal $I(G)$ over a field $k$ via $I(G) = \langle x_ix_j \, |\, ij \notin E \rangle $.
+A simple graph $G$ with vertex set $[n]$ can be identified with a square-free quadratic monomial ideal $I(G)$ over a field $k$ via $I(G) = \langle x_i x_j \, |\, ij \notin E \rangle $.
 We call $I(G)$ the non-edge ideal of $G$.

 For a vertex $v$ of $G$, we define the open neighborhood of $v$, denoted by $N_G(v)$, to be the induced subgraph of $G$ on vertices which are adjacent to $v$.
 We also define the closed neighborhood of $v$, denoted by $N_G[v]$, to be the induced subgraph on $v$ and the vertices adjacent to $v$.
-Now, we introduce the clique complex of a graph. \begin{defn*} Given a graph $G$, the clique complex of $G$, denoted by $\Delta(G)$, is a simplicial complex that consists of $t$-simplices $(x_{i_{1}},x_{i_{2}},\dots,x_{i_{t}})$ whenever $G[\{x_{i_{1}},x_{i_{2}},\dots,x_{i_{t}}\}]=K_{t}$ where $K_t$ is the complete graph on $t$ vertices. \end{defn*} We observe that the non-edge ideal $I(G)$ is the Stanley-Reisner ideal of the clique complex $\Delta(G)$ \cite{MR1453579}*{Chapter 2}.
-The graph $G$ associated with the clique complex $\Delta(G)$ is uniquely determined as the closure of the $1$-skeleton of $\Delta(G)$.
-Thus, there is a one-to-one correspondence between the family of simple graphs $G$ and the family of clique complexes $\Delta(G)$ given by $G\mapsto\Delta(G)$ and $F\mapsto G(F)$.

-Homology of clique complexes $\Delta(G)$ gives Betti numbers of non-edge ideal $I(G)$ (or equivalently the Stanley-Reisner rings $k[\Delta]:=k[x_1,\dots,x_n]/I(G)$) via Hochster's formula, if the characteristic of the field $k$ is $0$ (see \cite{MR3213521}*{Remark 7.15}).
+Now we introduce the clique complex of a graph. \begin{defn*} Given a graph $G$, the clique complex of $G$, denoted by $\Delta G$, is a simplicial complex that consists of $t$-simplices $(x_{i_{1}},x_{i_{2}},\dots,x_{i_{t}})$ whenever $G[\{x_{i_{1}},x_{i_{2}},\dots,x_{i_{t}}\}]=K_{t}$ where $K_t$ is the complete graph on $t$ vertices. \end{defn*} We observe that the non-edge ideal $I(G)$ is the Stanley-Reisner ideal of the clique complex $\Delta G$ \cite{MR1453579}*{Chapter 2}.
+The graph $G$ associated with the clique complex $\Delta G$ is uniquely determined as the closure of the $1$-skeleton of $\Delta G$.
+Thus, there is a one-to-one correspondence between the family of simple graphs $G$ and the family of clique complexes $\Delta G$ given by $G\mapsto\Delta G$ and $F\mapsto G(F)$.
+Homology of clique complexes $\Delta G$ gives Betti numbers of non-edge ideal $I(G)$ (or equivalently the Stanley-Reisner rings $k[\Delta]:=k[x_1,\dots,x_n]/I(G)$) via Hochster's formula, if the characteristic of the field $k$ is $0$ (see \cite{MR3213521}*{Remark 7.15}).

 \begin{thm}[Hochster] Let $I(G)$ be the non-edge ideal of a graph $G$.
 Then for $t\geq i+2$,

 where $W$ runs over all subsets of the vertex set of $G$ of size $t$. \end{thm}